stlab/libraries/libraries/channel/stlab_receiver.md

         description: Returns true if this side of the channel is enabled to receive values
       - name: operator|
         link: operator_pipe
-        description: Pipes the result of this channel to the next instance
+        description: Attaches the given process to the channel
   - kind: free-functions
     functions:
       - name: channel